j3k0/aicomo/README.md

 Aicomo is a micro service used to classify chat message that might need moderation.

-Under the hood, it uses the Mistral 7B LLM, with custom instructions, run with ollama and interfaced.
+Under the hood, it uses the Mistral 7B LLM, with custom instructions, run with ollama.

 ## Getting started